jspsych/jsPsych/docs/markdown_docs/features/callbacks.md

 # Event-related callback functions

-jsPsych offers the ability to call arbitrary functions in response to certain events occuring, like the end of a trial or when new data is saved.
+jsPsych offers the ability to call arbitrary functions in response to certain events occurring, like the end of a trial or when new data is saved.
 This page summarizes the different opportunities for callback functions and how to specify them.

 ---